raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 - RegEdit (Easiest)
 ### Location
 - Stored in each user USRCLASS.dat
+-

 ### Overview
-- Easy artefact
+- Easy artefact - No time
-- Introduced in windows 2000 for multi language support.
+- Introduced in Windows 2000 for multi language support.
 1 binary can be used in different language

 ### Limitations